The future is here. While you’ll need to save up to get the best 8K TV, they are at the forefront of the most exciting developments on the TV world.

 No, in the sense of any broadcast, physical media or content from streaming services.
 The issue of 8K’s lack of content has been brought up many times, but in order for 8K to get there, the infrastructure and end-user experience needs to be in place to stimulate demand.

 Do I have to sit closer to the screen to get the 8K effect?

 You could.
 The 8K effect works best for big screen sizes, and it’s best to sit near enough so that the majority of your view is taken up by the screen.

 Does 8K TV support HDMI 2.1?

-Yes, it does, and that’s important, as HDMI 2.1 supports higher video resolutions and frame rates, including 8K at 60fps.
-The specification also supports Variable Refresh Rates (VRR) and Auto Low Latency Mode (ALLM), both of which are expected in the PS5 and Xbox Series X consoles. eARC is bundled in too, and with the higher bitrate that HDMI 2.1 allows for, that makes room for Dolby Atmos and DTS:X to be sent to AV receivers from streaming services and apps.
+Yes, it does, and that’s important as HDMI 2.1 supports higher video resolutions and frame rates, including 8K at 60fps.
+The specification also supports Variable Refresh Rates (VRR) and Auto Low Latency Mode (ALLM), which supported by the PS5 and Xbox Series X consoles. eARC is bundled there too, and with the higher bitrate that HDMI 2.1 allows for, Dolby Atmos and DTS:X can be piped through the TV to external devices from streaming services and apps.

 When will 8K TV become affordable?

 2021 will prices for 8K TVs fall even further.
 In 2020 LG offered a 55-inch 8K at £1500, and we can see that coming down further to £1000.
 2021 could be the year where this format comes onto the radar for many TV buyers.